finnor/sample-renamer/README.md

 * html

 ## Unsupported extensions
-The following file extensions are copied with alteration from the input folder
+The following file extensions are copied without alteration from the input folder
 * pdf
 * idx